soramame21/connector-api-python-quickstart_4BME280/README.md

 Here are some common problems and their solutions.

 ##### Cannot establish a secure connection
 This is most likely caused by not having the `requests[security]` package installed.
 If you are using Ubuntu 14.4 LTS you may need to update pip first `pip install -U pip` and then install the requests security package `pip install -U requests[security]`.

 ##### WebSocket transport not available
 Dont worry about that warning message, it is not applicable to this demo, but likewise the warning message cannot be disabled.

 ##### ERROR 500 on trying to run the app.py file
 Make sure you added your [Access Key](https://connector.mbed.com/#accesskeys) to the app.
 You can do this by either changing the value of the `token` variable in the app.py file or by setting the `ACCESS_KEY` environment variable to your access key.

+Make sure `\views\index.hbs` file is encoded as UTF8.